frequency-chain/docs/pages/Networks/RunningCollators.md

 	* When an invulnerable Collator, should be set as one of the "invulnerable keys"

 3. **The Invulnerable Address Key**
-	* The controller account's address
+	* The address of the controller account
 	* Must be added to the invulnerables using `collatorSelection.setInvulnerables`.

 4. **The Stash Account Key** (Sometimes referred to as the `Validator ID`)